celo-org/celo-monorepo/packages/docs/operations-manual/key-management/detailed.md

 ## Authorized Validator Signers

-Any Locked Gold Account may optionally authorize a Celo account as a validator signer.
-Authorized validator signers can be used to register and manage a validator or validator group on behalf of the Locked Gold Account.
+Any Locked CELO Account may optionally authorize a Celo account as a validator signer.
+Authorized validator signers can be used to register and manage a validator or validator group on behalf of the Locked CELO Account.
 If the authorized validator signer is used to register and run a validator, the signer key is also used to sign consensus messages.

 ### Authorized Validator Signers for Validator Groups
 An authorized validator signer key that will be used to register a validator group can be used to send group management transactions (e.g. register, add member A, queue commission update to 0.25, etc.) Because this key does not participate directly in consensus it **can be stored on a Ledger hardware wallet.**